peterw-github/Q2Viz_Excel/README.md

-# A Power BI visualisation, of a mock companies, Q2 YoY Performance.
+# A Power BI visualisation, of Q2 YoY Performance.

 <br>
 <br>